 tools worthy of improvement for better efficiency.

-makes no real sense when it hinders our wider efficient
+sense when it hinders our wider efficient communication

 - We don't benefit from awkward languages, they just

-give advantage to others, eg: Europe maintains it's plethora
+give advantage to others, eg: Europe has a plethora of

 - Many Europeans not unifying on English, gives

-commercial advantage to North America: a unified market
+advantage to North America etc: a unified market with

 - The world is not going to